 Certain biomarkers can determine your risk from an inflammatory or metabolic perspective.
 Biomarkers give us a clue as to how your body is handling glucose, stress, epigenetic or diet-related lipid levels (like HDL, LDL), etc. Paying attention to your homocysteine levels appears to be highly relevant.
 Homocysteine levels rise in the face of vitamin B deficiencies.
 Vitamin B deficiencies are surprisingly common.
 Homocysteine has a direct role in the pathogenesis or cause of dementia.
 Homocysteine can cause an increase in oxidative stress and inflammation in areas of the brain which leads to atrophy of certain regions of the brain.
 People with AD seem to have had low Folate and Vit B12 levels preceding their neurocognitive decline.
 This does not appear to be an issue of reverse causation, e.g. people with AD not eating enough so their Vitamin B levels are low.
 For those of you who love to get deep into the weeds, this paper goes into significant detail about homocysteine and how it relates to dementia.

 Your uric acid level also plays a role in determining your overall risk of suffering from dementia later in life.
 Most of us only know of uric acid as it relates to your risk of developing gout.
 It turns out it is far more important than that.
 High uric acid levels can lead to hypertension.
 Especially in younger people.
 It activates that renin-angiotensin system in our body which constricts or narrows our blood vessels.
-Same volume of blood in a tighter space will elevate the pressure in that space.
+The same volume of blood in a tighter space will elevate the pressure in that space.
 Allopurinol, which lowers your uric acid level has been shown to treat hypertension, especially in our earlier decades.
 Hypertension is a significant risk factor for developing dementia.
 You should know your uric acid level and it should be in the low normal range, not the high normal range.

 Your uric acid level is also a biomarker for how much fructose you are exposed to.
 High fructose corn syrup and other fructose-containing foods are not tolerated well in our bodies.
 High fructose exposure is a significant contributor to fatty liver and other serious metabolic issues.
 We discussed this in a post about “sports drinks” and why we should avoid them.
 Just eliminating sources of high fructose corn syrup can drop your uric acid levels in your blood.